acornjs/acorn/acorn/README.md

 - `--allow-hash-bang`: If the code starts with the characters #! (as in a shellscript), the first line will be treated as a comment.

+- `--allow-await-outside-function`: Allows top-level `await` expressions.
+  See the `allowAwaitOutsideFunction` option for more information.

 - `--compact`: No whitespace is used in the AST output.

 - `--silent`: Do not output the AST, just return the exit status.